-In order to drive the Sustainable Supply Chain Roadmap (SSCR), a monthly steering committee chaired by the Head of Sustainability & Environment, and the Head of Procurement Governance & Strategy and the representative of the Chief Procurement Officer of the Company is implemented.
-The steering committee includes Chief Procurement Officers of Airbus Helicopters and of Airbus Defence and Space, as well as the Head of Health & Safety, the Head of Product Safety and the Head of Ethics & Compliance, or their nominated representatives.
+In order to drive the Sustainable Supply Chain Roadmap ("SSCR"), a monthly Steering Committee chaired by the Head of Sustainability & Environment, and the Head of Procurement Governance & Strategy and the representative of the Chief Procurement Officer of the Company is implemented.
+The Steering Committee includes Chief Procurement Officers of Airbus Helicopters and of Airbus Defence and Space, as well as the Head of Health & Safety, the Head of Product Safety and the Head of Ethics & Compliance, or their nominated representatives.
 The EVP Communication and Corporate Affairs and the Chief Procurement Officer of the Company act as sponsors of the SSCR.
-In addition, the Head of Procurement Governance and Strategy is part of the Procurement Leadership Team (PLT) and is responsible for facilitating the communication on sustainability activities between the SSCR and the PLT on a regular basis.
+In addition, the Head of Procurement Governance and Strategy is part of the Procurement Leadership Team and is responsible for facilitating the communication on sustainability activities between the SSCR and the Procurement Leadership Team on a regular basis.

-In 2022 the SSCR steering committee validated the annual planning and quarterly reviewed the progress of its sustainable supply chain roadmap implementation notably regarding the assessment of suppliers' sustainability practices as well as the reinforcement of the engagement with suppliers.
+In 2022 the SSCR Steering Committee validated the annual planning and quarterly reviewed the progress of its SSCR implementation notably regarding the assessment of suppliers' sustainability practices as well as the reinforcement of the engagement with suppliers.
 On top of those forums, the Chief Procurement Officer of the Company also reports to the ECSC on the progress of the Company's responsible sourcing strategy implementation.